Skip to main content

 Synthesis across many notes.
 Ask "what have I written about X?" and get a useful answer that spans every note.
 Atlas's mind map view is the strongest synthesis interface.

 Self-organization.
 No folder hierarchy required.
 Notes find their place via tags, links, or AI clustering.
+The conceptual ancestor is the Zettelkasten; see our how to take smart notes (PDF guide) for the Ahrens method.

 1. Atlas: Best for AI-Grounded Synthesis